minerbadd/MUSE/data/muse/MiningMUSE.md

 The MUSE framework built around `lib/field` supports work on a `field` as defined by a three dimensional rectangular `bounds`.
 Each of the files in the `fields` directory is, as you might guess, a _field file_.
 They include declarative representations of what is to be done in their `field`.
 One idea they have in common is the idea of a `plot`.
 Primarily to deal with the limitations of turtle inventory, plots break the field into pieces that can be dealt with separately.
 Another thing they have in common is participation in a control framework orchestrated by `lib/field`.

 As we'll see, there is a complicated flow of control split between `lib/field` and its clients.
 This complexity opens up many unfortunate opportunities for <a href="https://en.wikipedia.org/wiki/Software_rot" target="_blank"> _bit rot_</a>.
 So whether to create a framework is a design decision to consider carefully.
 Sometimes though, it's the right way.
+And sometimes somebody else has made that decision for you.
+The blow-by-blow flow documented below is intended as something you can keep in mind in the event that you are confronted by that somebody else's framework.

 For MUSE, the hoped  for compensating benefit from this complicated flow of control is the ability to use the framework to readily define the _what_ for the work to be done on a wide variety of `fields` because the framework: